mharen/mharen.github.io/blog/2009/2009-09-food-allergies-fun.md

 <font size="1">Ingredients: <u>Chicken Broth</u>, Sea Salt, Sugar, Autolyzed Yeast Extract, Carrot Puree, <u>Natural Flavor</u>, Salt, Chicken Powder, Chicken Fat*, Celery Juice Concentrate, Onion Powder, Chicken Meat, Carrot Juice Concentrate, <u>Spices</u>, Onion Juice Concentrate, Garlic Powder. [underlining added]</font>
 </blockquote>

 Oh, so the first ingredient in broth is…broth.
 That makes sense.
 So Sarah emailed and called Progresso to find out what exactly are: chicken broth, natural flavor, and spices.
 I’m wondering what chicken powder is, too, but that’s for another day.
-Their response: <strong>we don’t know</strong> (i.e. they don’t tell us so we can’t tell you).
+Their response: **we don’t know** (i.e. they don’t tell us so we can’t tell you).
 I called again and pressed further and was simply told to stop buying Progresso Broth if I was worried about it because they can’t tell me what’s in it.

 Well that was frustrating.
 This as a great example of a company failing to win a customer.
 There’s probably a dozen reasons not to tell us what’s behind those ingredients but I can’t think of one that really stands up to scrutiny.
 It’s not like we’re going to start making our own broth.
 Plus, if I was a real competitor, I would think more scientific approaches to figuring out what is in the box would be more fruitful.
 Instead of giving us a complete, uncensored list of ingredients like Superior Touch did for their [Better Than Bullion](http://www.superiortouch.com/retail/products/better-than-bouillon) product (they were awesome—completely answered our questions in a single phone call), they took our name and promised a call back. *Days *later, the callback was unhelpful.
 Weeks later, we received a package from General Mills, Progresso’s parent company.
 This contained a letter with the same unhelpful answer: we won’t tell you what’s in there, but thanks!